chocolatey/choco-wiki/Security.md

 Keep in mind by default that Chocolatey requires administrative rights.

-1. The default install location (`C:\ProgramData\chocolatey`) requires administrative rights to install to.
+1. The default install location (`C:\ProgramData\chocolatey`) requires elevated rights to install to.
-2. It (`C:\ProgramData\chocolatey`) also requires administrative rights to install packages.
-To ease this a bit, we add the installing user's ACE with modify access (the user still has to be an admin at the time of installing/upgrading Chocolatey).
+2. It (`C:\ProgramData\chocolatey`) also requires elevated rights to install packages.
+To ease this a bit, we add the installing user's ACE with modify access (the user still needs to be elevated/admin at the time of installing/upgrading Chocolatey).
 3. Adding system-wide environment variables (e.g. Chocolatey's bin directory to System PATH) requires administrative rights to set.

 Now with that in mind, let's talk about a non-administrative install of Chocolatey.